Do you surround yourself with encouragers or with discouragers?

 9. Encourage Everyone

-For people like my friend Stephanie, it certainly came natural to her, and part of her encouragement for me was leading by example of how easy it can be to keep in mind all the powers we possess to grace the lives of others when they’re in distress.
-It truly doesn’t take much to show others that we care—it can be as simple as offering to drive a friend to the airport, and following through with it.
+Personally, one of the most encouraging influences in my life has been my friend Stephanie.
+For her, encouraging others has always come naturally, leading by example to always keep in mind all the powers you possess to grace the lives of others when they’re in distress.
+It truly doesn’t take much to show others that you care—it can be as simple as offering to drive a friend to the airport, and following through with it.

-As for me, I have no regrets about missing the America’s Got Talent audition all those years ago, because being an encourager has its own rewards.
-Kindness can open the door for positive, wonderful, life-changing surprises beyond anything you’d ever imagine.
+I have no regrets about missing the America’s Got Talent audition all those years ago, because being an encourager has its own rewards.
+Kindness can open the door to amazing life-changing surprises beyond anything you’d ever imagine.
 As Conan O’Brien so eloquently put it when he stepped down from The Tonight Show: “Nobody in life gets exactly what they thought they were going to get.
 But if you work really hard and you’re kind, amazing things will happen.”

 I may not be able to love Stephanie the way that I intended, but if it’s true that people may doubt what we say yet believe what we do then I’m confident that the new goal burned in my heart of being a source of encouragement to others is a worthy demonstration of my care, gratitude, and love.
 I don’t need to be famous to do this because I’m already famous in the lives of those I touch every day.
-The most valuable gift we can give others is the gift of your time and genuine presence.
-People are always worth the sincere investment, because it’s all done with people.
+The most valuable gift you can give others is the gift of your time and genuine presence.
+And people are always worth that sincere investment, because it’s all done with people.